7 Ultimate Hikes in Hatcher Pass

 Difficulty: Moderate

-A few switchbacks turn into a steep climb, followed by a traverse along the ridgeline until you reach the summit.
+Marmot Mountain starts with a few switchbacks that turn into a steep climb, followed by a traverse along the ridgeline until you reach the summit.

 Snowfields may remain in late summer so you may want to bring some gaiters.
-This trail is not recommended on a rainy day.
+This trail is not recommended on a rainy day because it can be very slippery.

 Distance: 9 miles